Ritesh134340/CommUnity/README.md

-# Recipe Web Application Using MERN Stack

-Community Social Media App
+ # Community Social Media App
 This is a web application built with ReactJS that allows users to create,update,view and delete posts.
      New user can also be created updated and deleted.
      User can see details of a post created by other users.